Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It was a strange ménage à trois, where everyone knew one another's role and while it was far from ideal, they all made do with it.

-Finally, at Henri's death in 1559, Catherine recovered Chenonceau, swapping it with Diane for Chaumont (which some claim was a better deal for Diane, as it brought in more income).
+Catherine would finally recover Chenonceau at Henri's death in 1559, swapping it with Diane for Chaumont-sur-Loire (which some claim was a better deal for Diane, as it brought in more income).

-Catherine put her indelible stamp on Chenonceau: she redecorated, upgraded the facade, added stained glass windows, and covered the once modest wooden bridge over the river — now known as the Gallery.
+Catherine put her indelible stamp on Chenonceau: she redecorated, upgraded the façade, added stained glass windows, and put a roof over the once modest wooden bridge on the river — now known as the Gallery.

-One day, now ensconced in Chenonceau, Catherine decided to throw her son Henri III a birthday party.
+One day, now happily ensconced in Chenonceau, Catherine decided to throw her son Henri III (who had become king after his brother Henri II died) a birthday party.
 This was a time of high tension between Catholics and Protestants and she needed a show of power.

-Remember she was from Tuscany, from Florence in fact, a city steeped in art and invention.
-So she commissioned one of her countrymen to come up with some majestic entertainment and decked the gardens with every possible column, statue, obelisk and other feature.
+Remember, she was from Tuscany, from Florence in fact, a city steeped in art and invention.
+So she commissioned one of her countrymen to come up with some majestic entertainment and decked the gardens with every possible column, statue or obelisk they could find.

 But the crowning glory designed by her Italian artist would be... a night sky illuminated by France's first-ever fireworks.